Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/mapping/README.md

 This mirrors the structure of the annotation schema but focuses on survey questions, not free text comments.

-## How This Mapping Is Used int he Workflow
+## How This Mapping Is Used in the Workflow

 ### During manual analysis
 Analysts use the mapping to ensure consistent interpretation of comments that reference specific survey constrcuts.